Rights Respecting Schools Award

 We are currently working hard to incorporate the ideals of the United Nations Convention on the Rights of the Child (UNCRC), which was held to ensure that every child can grow, learn, be safe, be listened to and be treated fairly.
 The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 It is an overarching set of values that improve the climate for learning and in which, other initiatives can sit.
 Our learning climate empowers young people to always try their best, support each other and learn to their fullest potential, in a positive and calm school.

 The Rights Respecting Schools Award puts children’s rights at the heart of school life in the UK.
-As a school community, we are currently working towards achieving the Bronze Award for Rights Respecting Schools.
+As a school community, we are currently working towards achieving the Gold Award for Rights Respecting Schools.

 The UK Committee for UNICEF (UNICEF UK) works with schools in the UK to create safe and inspiring places to learn, where children are respected, their talents are nurtured and they are able to thrive.
 Our Rights Respecting Schools Award at Eltham Hill School embeds these values in daily school life and gives children the best chance to lead happy, healthy lives and to be responsible, active citizens.
 Underpinned by a common rights respecting language, our young people learn about their rights by putting them into practice in school every day, whilst knowing that these rights apply in the wider world.